tardisdriver/orderbook-react-typescript/README.md

+# Order Book example in React/Typescript

+This is an example order book like you would see on a financial trading application.
+The streaming data comes from a webworker.
+This was part of a coding challenge where some of the files were provided before hand.

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).